luigiifan/Macropad-Arduino/README.md

 # About
-Macropad using Arduino Pro Micro.
-Possibility to combine with Auto Hotkey. <br>
+Macropad using Arduino Pro Micro without AutoHotkey.